equiposinoficina/notion-proxy/README.md

 ```
 # slugs and perma links for your pages

+Slugs and perma_links are automaticaly created by a different script (get_slugs.js) which is going to be executed on demand or scheduled by cron.
+Script execution will create a cache file in JSON format with Notion table content which has the list of pages to publish.

+Table of pages only requires two fields, one of them is the page title which is mandatory in Notion.
+This title is going to be sluglified for creating the slug URL.
+Another required property is the unique page number, the property name has to be "#" (dash symbol, without the quotes).

+Remember that in Notion tables are also called datbases.
+Because of that in this documentation we use both words as synonims.

-There is a script in 'scripts/' that has to be configured at 'scripts/config/default.json'.
+"get_slugs.js" is in 'scripts/' and has to be configured at 'scripts/config/default.json'.
 File syntaxis is:

 ```
 {